 However, since New Year’s Eve 2019, things have been a little different and I have a different perspective on what Christmas is all about.
 My Dad died on New Year’s Eve 2019 and then Covid-19 hit.
 There’s lots of talk about the ‘great re-set’, but I feel as though I’ve been re-set, no longer thinking I have to be superwoman and trying to fit everything in to ensure that everyone has a lovely Christmas, whilst I collapse in a heap.
 Oh don’t get me wrong.
 I have a lovely family, a very supportive husband, but I can be my own worse enemy and an organisation freak!

-I don’t think it’s just me that feels that way though.
+I don’t think it’s just me that feels that way either.
 As soon as the shops get the Christmas decorations out and we see the Christmas ads on the TV, the stress levels go up.
 I know that for those of you who have digestive disorders, it can also be a prime time for a flare-up, making it difficult to look forward to all the parties and other festivities.

 Why do you get digestive flare-ups at Christmas?